blairanderson/serverlessconsultants/plugins/serverless-shell.md

 title: Serverless Shell
 repo: UnitedIncome/serverless-shell
 homepage: 'https://github.com/UnitedIncome/serverless-shell'
-description: "Drop to a runtime shell with all the environment variables set that you'd have in lambda."
+description: 'Drop to a runtime shell with all the environment variables set that you'd have in lambda.'
 stars: 6
 stars_trend:
 stars_diff: 0